19 Freelance Statistics 2026 – Facts & Global Trends

 • India has an estimated 15 million freelancers.

-• The freelance platform market is expected to hit $8.39 billion in 2025.
+• The global freelance market is at $9.91 billion in 2026.

 • Freelancers in the U.S. earn an average of $47.71 per hour.